 Two of the three connections are passed from the magnetic flow tube’s measuring electrodes, which sense the force created within the magnetic flow tube based on Faraday’s Law, onto the magnetic flow transmitter via the two electrode signal cable leads.
 The magnetic flow transmitter then represents this energy as a measurement of flow rate.
 The required third connection to the process is often referred to as the signal ground (SG).
-This SG connection is a critical connection from the process liquid passed over to the body of the flow tube and then onto the magnetic flow transmitter via the solution ground lead portion of the electrode signal cable.
+This SG connection is a critical connection from the process liquid passed over to the flow tube’s body and then onto the magnetic flow transmitter via the solution ground lead portion of the electrode signal cable.

 Two main causes are responsible for the majority of solution ground connection problems.
 First, the SG connection from the process to the magnetic flow tube’s body/case is missing.
-Secondly, the SG connection fails to pass properly from the magnetic flow tube’s body/case onto the magnetic flow transmitter’s SG terminal.
+Secondly, the SG connection fails to pass properly from the magnetic flow tube’s body onto the magnetic flow transmitter’s SG terminal.

 Grounding Rings vs. Grounding Electrodes